 If you take a look at GuideStar, you can find a profile for every nonprofit in your community.
-The majority of these profiles can be bare-bones.
-The reason being that most nonprofits have yet to leverage the great potential of a GuideStar nonprofit profile.
-These profiles will not give you an in-depth look at what the nonprofits do or why you may want to support them.
+The majority of these profiles might be bare-boned.
+The reason is that most nonprofits have yet to leverage the great potential of a GuideStar nonprofit profile.
+These unfinished profiles will not give you an in-depth look at what the nonprofits do or why you may want to support them.

 Creating your own GuideStar profile places you a step above other organizations in your area.
 Your GuideStar profile can be designed to achieve specific goals like finding more grants or major donors.
 You can provide only the public financial information organizations and donors can find with the IRS, or you can highlight the areas of your organization that make you most proud and help donors and foundations find you.

-Like we mentioned before, every nonprofit that has filed with the IRS as a 501c3 organization is likely to have a GuideStar profile.
-The difference we are discussing here is creating a transparent profile that highlights your organization’s successes and things that make you different from the rest.
+Like we mentioned before, every nonprofit that has filed with the IRS as a 501(c)(3) organization is likely to have a GuideStar profile.
+The difference we are discussing here is adding information that highlights your organization’s successes and uniqueness.

 GuideStar allows nonprofits to further explain their organization, its programs, and the impact they have had on their community.
 Nonprofits can choose which programs they want to highlight and share successes they have had with beneficiaries and donors.

-Nonprofits can also speak directly to foundations as to how their successes can provide accomplishments to the foundation.
+Nonprofits can also speak directly to foundations about how their successes can provide accomplishments to the foundation.
 This type of targeting can be essential in finding the right donors and foundations for your next grant.